 In today’s era of artificial intelligence and a cyber-attacks, neither consumers nor businesses can face insecurities alone.
 Having protection leads to empowerment and hopefully a day of human security in all technology.

-Rajeev Chand, partner and head of research at Wing Venture Capital, moderated the "Great Minds: How to Build a New Cybersecurity Era" panel at CES on Jan.
-5 in Las Vegas.
+Rajeev Chand, partner and head of research at Wing Venture Capital, moderated the "Great Minds: How to Build a New Cybersecurity Era" panel at CES earlier this year in Las Vegas.
 The panel included Jen Easterly, director of the Cybersecurity and Infrastructure Security Agency (CISA), and George Kurtz, CEO of CrowdStrike, and discussed cybersecurity today and where it is heading.

 Unfortunately, neither Kurtz nor Easterly could deny that the number of breaches and cost per breach are on the rise.
 “Cybercrime totaled $6 trillion last year, is projected to be $8 trillion this year, and over $10 trillion in 2024; that’s just not sustainable,” said Easterly.
 “We have to take a different approach to sustainable cybersecurity, which is about technology companies creating technology that is secure by design and secure by default.”